Southern Child & Family Psychology provides a range of specialist assessments including:

 Intellectual assessments measure a variety of intellectual or cognitive abilities including verbal reasoning, perceptual/non-verbal reasoning, working memory, and processing speed.

-At Southern Child & Family Psychology, we use the Wechsler tests (WPPSI-IV, WISC-IV, & WAIS-IV), which are the most widely validated and used intelligence tests in the world.
+At Southern Child & Family Psychology, we use the Wechsler tests (WPPSI-IV, WISC-V, & WAIS-IV), which are the most widely validated and used intelligence tests in the world.
 These tests have Australian-based norms, enabling performance to be compared to other Australians of the same age.
 Administration of these tests can take approximately 45-90 minutes, depending on the age and ability of the individual.

 Intellectual assessments provide information about how a young person thinks and understands the world around them, allowing for their individual strengths and weaknesses to be identified.
 Intellectual ability is different from academic achievement, which focuses specifically on academic skills such as reading, writing, and maths.
+We use the Wechsler Individual Achievement Test (WIAT-III).

 When an intellectual and academic assessment are completed together, it enables an individual learning profile to be developed, highlighting academic needs, the presence of any learning difficulties, and preferred learning style.
 Strategies can then be devised to assist learning both at home and school.